alabamenhu/Fluent/README.md

     Fluent.add-base-path: 'data/l10n/ui_';

-In later versions of this module, you will also have an additional option to group the terms.
+You also have an additional option to group the terms into various *domains*.
 This may be useful if your script is handling several different sites/services/etc at once, and each one may have different texts for the same message id.
 So, imagining I had an HTTP server and a website called Fruitopia all about fruits, and another called Vegitania all about vegetables, with vastly